sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/common-configuration/batching.md

     path: docs/${! meta("kafka_partition") }/${! count("files") }-${! timestamp_unix_nano() }.tar.gz
 ```

-For more examples of batched (or windowed) processing check out [this document][windowing].
+For more examples of batched (or windowed) processing check out [windowing](TODO).

 ## Compatibility

 Tyk Streams is able to read and write over protocols that support multiple part messages, and all payloads travelling through Tyk Streams are represented as a multiple part message.
 Therefore, all components within Tyk Streams are able to work with multiple parts in a message as standard.

-When messages reach an output that _doesn't_ support multiple parts the message is broken down into an individual message per part, and then one of two behaviours happen depending on the output.
+When messages reach an output that *doesn't* support multiple parts the message is broken down into an individual message per part, and then one of two behaviours happen depending on the output.
 If the output supports batch sending messages then the collection of messages are sent as a single batch.
 Otherwise, Tyk Streams falls back to sending the messages sequentially in multiple, individual requests.

 This behaviour means that not only can multiple part message protocols be easily matched with single part protocols, but also the concept of multiple part messages and message batches are interchangeable within Tyk Streams.

 ### Shrinking Batches

-A message batch (or multiple part message) can be broken down into smaller batches using the [`split`][split] processor:
+A message batch (or multiple part message) can be broken down into smaller batches using the [split](TODO) processor:

 ```yaml
 input: